-Aldar Investments must maintain or improve the condition of its properties in order for them to remain desirable to tenants and to generate revenue over the long term.
+Developments in the first six months of 2019".
 Further, maintaining or improving the condition of Aldar Investments' properties is essential to capturing the rental value uplift of any increase in market demand.
 Maintaining a rental property to market standards can entail significant costs.

 Under an asset management and services agreement (the "Asset Management and Services Agreement") between Aldar Investments and Aldar, all maintenance and refurbishment work in respect of Aldar Investments' properties is managed by Aldar.
 Aldar Investments' future maintenance and capital expenditures may exceed its budget as a result of cost increases due to unforeseen circumstances, including shortages of and price inflation in respect of materials, equipment and labour, adverse weather conditions, accidents and unexpected delays.
+None of these events happened in relation to the Al Jimi Mall extension project.
 In addition, numerous other factors, such as the age of the relevant building structure could also result in Aldar Investments incurring substantial maintenance costs.